lablnet/snake/readme.md

 It is my own implementation of Snake Game in HTML 5 canvas using vanilla js.

+## Demo

+Try the game at  [https://lablnet.github.io/snake/index.html](https://lablnet.github.io/snake/index.html)

+**Note:**  This game is only test and targeted to Chrome v85 and Firefox v82.

 ## For developers

 In order to run it on your machine you may have to follow the following steps: